phenixace/narrative-framing/README.md

 <!-- Other versions might also work, but the default settings are recommended if you encounter any version inconsistency problems. -->

-## Data
+## The Narrative Frames Corpus
-The dataset with full annotations is provided under [./data/](./data/).
-It includes all articles, metadata, and aggregated as well as dis-aggregated annotations.
+The Narrative Frames Corpus can be found under [./data/](./data/).
+It includes all articles, metadata, and aggregated as well as dis-aggregated annotations of narrative frames, and entity roles.

 ## Code